mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 ### Diffusion Model Evaluation

-We provide different evaluation methods including FID and CLIP score to evaluate the quality of the generated images.
+We provide different evaluation methods including FID and CLIP-score to evaluate the quality of the generated images.
 For detailed usage, please refer to [Evaluation for Diffusion Models](tools/eval/README.md)

 ### Safety Checker